 The Last Supper which is located in the Convent of Santa Maria delle Grazie church is undoubtedly one of the main attractions in Milan.

 You have to book the tickets weeks or even months in advance as this is a very popular tourist destination and it’s basically impossible to get in without a reservation.

 Every corner in Milan is full of history and as soon as you exit the refectory where the mural is, you’ll have another UNESCO World Heritage Site right in front of your eyes – the Santa Maria delle Grazie church.

 This Gothic building is filled with mosaics and chapels and it has a unique and peaceful atmosphere.

 Of course, make sure to dress appropriately and respect the liturgical services.

 Address: Piazza di Santa Maria delle Grazie, Milan, Italy

 #5 Top Things to do in Milan: Shopping in Corso Buenos Aires

-If you love to shop there’s no better place in Milan than Corso Buenos Aires, with around 350 shops, stores and boutiques waiting for you.
+If you love to shop one of the best spots in Milan to do so is Corso Buenos Aires, with around 350 shops, stores, and boutiques waiting for you.